 Emphasizing The Importance And Fundamentals Of Reading.

 What else can I say about this other than that it's another love of mine?
 Although I never read any of the stories featured, I'm sure they're just as thrilling as the revisions inspired by them.
+As much as I love the adaptations, they just provide tastes of what the books have to offer.
 It's simply another great cartoon that's more than just fascinating.
 It's enchanting and on the same level as the ABC Weekend Specials.
 Full of imagination, so much so it's got to be among the most imaginative shows ever made.

 1 of 1 people found this review helpful.